1. Introduction

 2.1 Pose Estimation

 Video inputs are processed through OpenPose to extract BODY_25 skeletal keypoints: 25 major body joints with per-joint confidence scores.
-For datasets already provided in skeleton format (Kinect, Vicon), the pipeline includes format converters that map alternative joint schemas to BODY_25 through documented correspondence tables.
+For datasets provided as pre-extracted skeletons (COCO-17, Kinect V2, Vicon), the pipeline includes format converters that map alternative joint schemas to BODY_25 through documented correspondence tables, synthesizing derived joints (neck, mid-hip) where needed.
 BODY_25 was selected as the Phase I standard because it balances representational fidelity with computational efficiency at roughly 1/100th the cost of mesh-based representations like SMPL.

 2.2 Normalization